New York’s PTET Benefits Partnerships and S Corporations

 Getting an Extension is more than Just Buying Time

-An important reminder is an extension to file is not an extension to pay if you owe.
+An important reminder is that an extension to file is not an extension to pay if you owe.
+It is only an extension to file the actual return without penalties.
 You should have calculated what your tax liability would have been and sent a payment to the IRS to avoid interest and penalties.
-If you couldn’t pay the full amount, pay as much as you can, and the amount of interest and penalties would be mitigated.
-Any payments made after April 15th can still be credited to your 2023 return.
-Regardless of when you make the payment/s, document the date, the date the check was cashed or electronically made, and save that information for when you file your return.
+If you couldn’t pay the full amount, pay as much as you can, and the amount of interest and penalties will be mitigated.
+Any payments made after April 15th can still be credited to your 2025 return.
+Regardless of when you make the payment(s), document the date, the date the check was cashed or electronically made, and save that information for when you file your return.
 The same would apply to your state payments.
 If you are receiving a refund there are no penalties, and it will be paid when you file your return.

 As you are organizing you may also be able to develop a system for keeping all your documents in order and prepare to be more proactive about filing next year.
 Getting everything in order may also help to file a more accurate tax return, as you will have more time to determine which tax deductions apply to you and which do not.

 For those self-employed, filing an extension can also provide more time to contribute to a retirement account.
 Normally, contributions to a Solo 401(k) plan or Simplified Employee Pension (SEP) IRA for the previous calendar year would have to be made by the original April filing date.
-However, if you get an extension to file your return, you also get an extension to make your contribution to your retirement account/s.
+However, if you get an extension to file your return, you also get an extension to make your contribution to your retirement account(s).

 Please remember if you have an extension, it’s advised not to wait until October 15th to file.
 If you can organize everything earlier, you should file before the deadline date.

-• Hart Vida & Partners
+- Hart Vida & Partners

 Westchester Office: